wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 ## Duplicate arguments

+WV-2019-10-30: DONE

 I can either make them unique in the subroutine definition, but not in the calls.
 That means I add a counter and use this throughout.
 The trivial way is to add a running counter even to the unique ones, i.e. a zip.
 Then the question is how to ensure that the counters match.

 ## Integration of the scalarised code

 !!!
 There is a bug in the scalarisation: the signatures are wrong!
+- I need to include all modules with the scalarised kernels

+I need to modularise it and create a main program
+WV-2019-10-30: DONE
-This is now done except that I need to modularise it and create a main program Essentially, the generated code should become OpenCL code so I need to generate the call get_global_id(idx) The host-side code will have to be manual for now.
+Essentially, the generated code should become OpenCL code so I need to generate the call get_global_id(idx)
+WV-2019-10-30: DONE

+The host-side code will have to be manual for now.

 A trick to have `get_global_id()` to work is to put idx in a COMMON block.
 Then we define